microsoft/node-api-dotnet/docs2/scenarios/js-dotnet-dynamic.md

    dotnet build
    ```

-2. Add a dependency on the `node-api-dotnet` npm package to your JavaScript project:
+2. Initialize a JavaScript project if you don't have one already.
+(It can be in the same directory
+   as the C# project, or a separate directory.)
+Then add a dependency on the
+   `node-api-dotnet` npm package:
     ```shell
+    npm init
     npm install node-api-dotnet
     ```